MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-sudo-sshkeys.md

 > [!NOTE]
 > The sudo program exists at different locations on UNIX and Linux operating systems.
 To provide uniform access to sudo, the UNIX and Linux agent installation script creates the symbolic link `/etc/opt/microsoft/scx/conf/sudodir` to point to the directory expected to contain the sudo program.
 The agent uses this symbolic link to invoke sudo.
 The installation script automatically creates the symbolic link, so you do not need to take any action on standard UNIX and Linux configurations; however, if you have sudo installed at a non-standard location, you should change the symbolic link to point to the directory where sudo is installed.
 If you change the symbolic link, its value is preserved across uninstall, re-install, and upgrade operations with the agent.

-## Configure a low-privileged account for sudo elevation
+## Configure an account for sudo elevation

-The following procedures create a low\-privileged account and sudo elevation by using `opsuser` for a user name.
+The following procedures create an account and sudo elevation by using `opsuser` for a user name.

-#### To create a low-privileged user
+#### To create a user

 1. Log on to the UNIX or Linux computer as `root`.